soumyakbhattacharyya/cloud-native-repo/README.md

   - snapshot of encrypted volume is encrypted automatically and volume restored from encrypted snapshot are encrypted
   - snapshot only if unencrypted can be shared with other account
   - to create an encrypted volume from an unencrypted volume, first snapshot of the unencrypted volume requires to be taken, then the snapshot need to be copied and while doing a copy encrypt option must be selected; after that if we create an AMI from the snapshot the AMI will always have encrypted volume
+- what is cloud watch & cloud trail
+  - CloudWatch is being used to monitor performance; it can monitor most of the aws as well as applications that run on aws; by default CloudWatch monitor every 5 min.; this can be reduced to every 1 min via paid plan; it is possible to create CloudWatch alarms that creates notification
+  - can create dashboard to show what is happening in aws
+  - CloudWatch publishes events and it is possible to respond to state change of aws resources.
+CloudWatch also provides logs that can be aggregated, monitored and stored
+  - Cloudtrail is used for a different purpose, where all pi interaction done with aws resources are being audited
+- explain roles
+  - Roles are a mechanism to make one instance interact with other AWS services under the account, without explicitly configuring access key and secret key inside the instance, so as to do so.
+This way an instance can upload a file to S3, without having require the access and secret key being configured.
+  - Roles are more secure than the access/secret key mechanism.
+  - Roles are global.
+  - Roles can be assigned to EC2 instance after it has been created from attached/replaced from the EC2 menu
+- what is bootstrap script
+  - bootstrap scripts are scripts executed after an instance boots up; by default bash shell script on aws linux vm is supported
+- what is metadata
+  - for a given ec2 instance, there are lot of metadata associated with the instance
+  - while within an instance, metadata can be obtained by issuing curl command to http://169.254.169.254/latest/user-metadata endpoint; actually 169.254.0.0/16 are reserved ip addresses where from an instance can receives a whole lot about it's own by using curl command
+- what is EFS
+  - Elastic File Storage is a Network File System that supports Network File System Version 4 (NFSV4) protocol
+  - There is no upfront cost as you pay for what you use
+  - Can scale upto petabyte
+  - Can support thousands of concurrent NFS connection
+  - Data is stored across multiple availability zones in a region
+  - Read after write consistency is supported
+- what is placement group
+  - a placement group is a way of grouping instances into
+    - a cluster placement group
+      - can not span multiple availability zones
+    - a spread placement group
+      - can span multiple availability zones
+  - name of the placement group has to be unique in aws account
+  - placement groups can not be merged
+  - it is not possible to move existing instance into a placement group
+  - it is recommended to have homogenous instances within a placement group

 ## Cloud Native Solution Architecture <a name="CloudNative"></a>
 ### References